Home » Water Bath Canning Safety & Science » The boiling point myth – why you don’t need a pressure canner to kill C. botulinum spores

 Let’s walk through the math.

-Step 1: Understand the reference values
+Step 1: Look at the reference values

 For a broader look at how traditional German water bath canning works – and why it’s still relevant – check out What You Need to Know About German Water Bath Canning.